a11ywatch/a11ywatch/README.md

 We have [clients](./clients) in multiple languages and protocols to integrate with your app easier.<br>
 See the [documentation](https://docs.a11ywatch.com) for more information on getting started with development and etc.

-If you want to integrate your system with A11yWatch the simplest way is to use the javascript [sidecar](https://github.com/a11ywatch/sidecar).

 ## Getting Started

+### A11yWatch Cloud

+[A11yWatch Cloud](https://a11ywatch.com) is the fastest way to get started with A11yWatch.
+It provides managed infrastructure as well as an instant and free access for development projects and concepts.

+For a step-by-step guide on A11yWatch Cloud, [see the docs](https://docs.a11ywatch.com/documentation/cloud/).

 ### A11yWatch CLI

-[A11yWatch CLI](./cli/README.md) is the fastest way to get started with A11yWatch.
-It brings the tools to manage infrastructure, powerful commands for interactivity, and provides the ability to automate workflows using tools like Github Actions and more.
+[A11yWatch CLI](./cli/README.md) is an alternative way to get started with A11yWatch.
+It brings the tools to manage infrastructure, powerful commands for interactivity, and has the ability to automate workflows using tools like Github Actions and more.

 Example of a multi page crawl with valid instance up using `a11ywatch_cli v0.8.23`: